hbujakow/hateful_memes_detection/README.md

 ## License

-The Memes Analysis project is licensed under the MIT License.
+This project is licensed under the MIT License.